Vedant-Shigwan11/Web-Scraping-System/README.md

 3. **Handles Pagination** – Moves through multiple pages automatically, scraping books from each page.
 4. **Displays Data in Terminal** – Prints book details instantly instead of saving to a file.

-Would you like me to format this properly for a README file? 🚀